gautam-kumar71/linux_notes/Object Oriented Programming (OOP).md

 4. Then the **object's memory is released**

 **Its job is to**:
 1. **Clean up resources** that the object used during its lifetime.
+It doesn't remove the object.

 2. That includes: